KevinITS-site/KevinITS-site.github.io/another-page.md

 The lower count (n.
 7) of cultural properties authored by the second Agent, as compared to the general count (n.
 82), confirms that this <a href= "https://w3id.org/arco/resource/Agent/5fd98076b40717d5f8162f1580228220">IRI</a> focuses on a specific, more restricted subset of data related to Mantegna, likely within the regional context of Lombardy.

-Based on these considerations, we decide to focus for our project exclusively on the first agent, as it allows for a more general and richer exploration of the works of art.
-We therefore run the first SPARQL query of the project again, modifying it with the new information obtained:
+Based on these considerations, we decided to focus for our project exclusively on the first agent, as it allows for a more general and richer exploration of the works of art.
+We therefore ran the first SPARQL query of the project again, modifying it with the new information obtained:

 <p style="background-color: Azure; padding: 5px;">
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#> <br>